Showing posts with label vendors. Show all posts

 The historic Tennessee Walking Horse National Celebration Grounds in Shelbyville, TN, is home to the Tennessee Walking Horse National Celebration, which takes place each year in late summer for 11 days, ending on the Saturday night before Labor Day.

-Veterans Memorial Plaza in front of Bedford County Courthouse
+Veterans Memorial Plaza in front of the Bedford County Courthouse

-Shelbyville is the county seat of Bedford County "Courthouse"
+Shelbyville is the county seat of Bedford County, "Courthouse"

-Arrived at Bell Buckle around 10:00AM.
+Arrived at Bell Buckle around 10:00 A.M.

-We found a close park, walked up to the stage, and found seats on bales of hay.
-Where we sat and listened to music and watched a group of young girls and women clogging.
+We found a closed park, walked up to the stage, and found seats on bales of hay.
+We sat and listened to music, watching a group of young girls and women clog.

 Cloggers (stepping high)